stelzinga/MF/MGT_80.Tools.md

 @@@
 ________________________________________
 ## Whiteboard Session (Framework)
 A Whiteboard session a.k.a.
 WBS is a form of presenting in a more informal manner.
 The  idea is that someone knowledgeable about some topic presents it to a small audience e.g. a Group and that, *this is important*, without any specific preparation i.e., no presentation material.
 To the presenter this means the time spent is limited to the time of the WBS.
-For the audience, it means they can focus on things they are more interested in than what a presentation would somwehat force them to pay attention to.
+For the audience, it means they can focus on things they are more interested in than what a presentation would somewhat force them to pay attention to.

 Managers can use WBS to achieve three things:
 - Share knowledge within or across Groups